russHyde/contented/README.md

 `pylint` and `pylint_django` are used for linting

+## CONFIG

+A directory is specified by the user (in `config/settings.py`) that contains all projects that should be made visible: `PROJECTS_DIR`.
+The default value of `PROJECTS_DIR` points to a set of projects that are used during testing.

+PLAN: make `PROJECTS_DIR` configurable using environment variables

 ## Tests

 `contented` is developed using TDD (based brazenly on the tests in TDD with